-If we look at a few logo redesigns from 2019, we can see this process in-action.
-Take Zara and The Knot, for example, two companies that changed their logos this year:
+If we look at a few logo redesigns from 2019, we can see this process in action.
+Take Zara and The Knot, for example, two companies that changed their logos in the last few years:

 In these brand updates, elements of the old brand carry through.
 Zara kept its bold, black lettering, but pushed the kerning tighter and switched one Serif font for another.
 The Knot, on the other hand, stayed in the same typography family with a Script font, but swapped blue for orange in their color scheme.

 Color can have a huge impact on your brand -- in fact, some colors are now synonymous with the brands that use them, like McDonald's yellow.
 But choosing the right color can be difficult, and as your company develops, your color might need a brush up.

 Looking at your brand colors with fresh eyes using color psychology and competitor research can help you evaluate whether they're working with (or against) the brand image you're looking to project.